 There are no forms or changes for appealing.
-However, for an appeal to be valid, appellants (the person/operator making the appeal) are legally required to provide (see Schedule 8 of the 2000 Regulations, paragraph 1):
+However, for an appeal to be valid, appellants (the person/operator making the appeal) are legally required to provide (see paragraphs 2(1) and (2) of Schedule 6 of the 2010 Regulations):

 - Written notice of the appeal

 - A statement of the grounds of appeal;

-- A statement indicating whether the appellant wishes the appeal to be dealt with by written representations procedure or a hearing -a hearing must be held if either the appellant or enforcing authority requests this, or if the Planning Inspector or the Secretary of State decides to hold one;
+- A statement indicating whether the appellant wishes the appeal to be dealt with by written representations procedure or a hearing ---a hearing must be held if either the appellant or

+enforcing authority requests this, or if the Planning Inspector or the Secretary of State decides to hold one;

-- (appellants must copy the above three items to the local authority when the appeal is made) - · a copy of any relevant application; - a copy of any relevant permit - a copy of any relevant correspondence between the appellant and the regulator; and - a copy of any decision or notice, which is the subject matter of the appeal.
+- (Appellants must copy the above three items to the local authority when the appeal is made) - A copy of any relevant application; - A copy of any relevant permit; - A copy of any relevant correspondence between the appellant and the regulator; and - A copy of any decision or notice, which is the subject matter of the appeal.

-Appellants should state whether any of the information enclosed with the appeal has been the subject of a successful application for commercial confidentiality under regulation 31 of the 2000 Regulations, and provide relevant details.
+Appellants should state whether any of the information enclosed with the appeal has been the subject of a successful application for commercial confidentiality under regulation 48 of the 2010 Regulations, and provide relevant details.
 Unless such information is provided all documents submitted will be open to inspection.